German Network for Evidence Based Medicine: Activities

 DNEbM’s annual scientific congresses have been the key event for individuals and organisations interested in EbHC/EbM&N science and education.

 Presentations are peer reviewed, and – if accepted – published in the bi-lingual open access journal eGMS.

-The peer-reviewed German Journal for Evidence and Quality in Healthcare ZEFQ, founded in 1904 as Zeitschrift für ärztliche Fortbildung, is DNEbM’s official organ.
+The peer-reviewed German Journal for Evidence and Quality in Healthcare, founded in 1904 as Zeitschrift für ärztliche Fortbildung, is DNEbM’s official organ.
 ZEFQ is also the German-language organ of the Guidelines International Network G-I-N.

 Main carrier for the network’s everyday knowledge management and information transfer is DNEbM’s website www.dnebm.de, offering news services as well as open access and members-only information and supported by social networking facilities such as Facebook and Twitter.